gwenf/amici-names/README.md

-# starwars-names
+# amici-names

-For all your random Star Wars character needs
+For all your random amici character needs